Rick's Free Auto Repair Advice

-Late model vehicles often use a clutch-less variable displacement AC compressor.
-Instead of using a clutch, the belt driven pulley runs the compressor shaft the entire time the engine is running, even if the AC is turned off.
-When the AC isn’t on or the HVAC head isn’t calling for AC, the wobble plate inside the compressor is in the 0° position, so the compressor isn’t actually compressing any refrigerant.
+Late-model vehicles often use a clutchless variable displacement AC compressor.
+Instead of using a clutch, the belt-driven pulley on these compressors continuously spins the compressor shaft as long as the engine is running, even when the AC is turned off.
+When the AC isn’t on, or the HVAC head isn’t calling for AC, the wobble plate inside the compressor is in the 0° position, so the compressor isn’t compressing any refrigerant.
+In other words, the compressor is free-wheeling.

 How to tell if you have a clutch or clutch-less style AC compressor

-Visual differences between a convention clutch-style AC compressor and a clutch-less AC compress
+Here are the key visual differences between a conventional clutch-style AC compressor and a clutch-less AC compressclutch versus clutchless AC compressor.

 Clutch-less style AC compressor visual differences

-Control valve and connector on body of compressor
+You see a control valve and a connector on the body of the compressor

 Test to determine whether you have a clutch or clutch-less style compressor